 Best Uses: Day hiking, general outdoor use, day-to-day use

-The North Face Venture 2 jacket for men has been about for a long time and the Venture 2 is the latest iteration of it.
+The North Face Venture jacket has been about for a long time and the Venture 2 is the latest iteration of it.
 It’s been a bestselling rain jacket from the North Face for a long time and has even won an award from backpacker magazine in the past.

 It is waterproof and breathable and has the extra feature of pit zips to help ensure good ventilation in and around the chest and torso area.
 The hood is fully adjustable and while it is not peaked or stiff brimmed it does close up well.

-#6 Outdoor Research Foray Jacket For Men
+#6 Outdoor Research Foray

 The Outdoor Research Foray Rain Jacket for Men Features Summary: